MOH20-cloud/mastercard-phishing-email-sim-/phishing_email_v1.md

 If you recognize this activity, you’ll be asked to refresh your session.
 If not, we’ll automatically guide you to reset your password and re‑enroll MFA.

 This link will expire at 5:00 PM ET today.
-If you need assistance, call the Service Desk at +1‑800‑555‑0199 and reference Ticket MC-{ticket_number}.
+If you need assistance, call the Service Desk at +1‑800‑555‑0199 and reference Ticket MC-487216.

 Thank you,
 Mastercard IT Service Desk